Welcome to Numisology!

 —struck by Maximinus II

-obv.- GAL VALERIA AVG; diademed and draped bust right
+obv.- GAL VALERIA AVG; Draped bust right; crested hairstyle with stephane

 rev.- VENERI VICTRICI; Venus standing facing, head left, lifting dress and holding apple; lighted altar to left; crescent | H in fields, ANT in ex